20 FAQs people ask about your responsibilities as a director.

 You are not generally responsible for the actions of other directors if you knew nothing about them and took no part.
 However, a court case in 2009 confirmed that where a director of a company was able to commit fraud because of the inactivity of other directors, those directors were also in breach of their duties to their company.
 In that case a dominant managing director had taken nearly £60m from his company, misapplying three of the company's bank accounts, and creating fictitious director's loans and false bank facility letters.
 The court said that, by failing to ask questions of the managing director regarding his actions, the other two directors were themselves in breach of their duties to their company.
 Directors must therefore keep themselves informed about what is going on in the business, and participate in its management, which means they should not sit by and let other directors act without being prepared to challenge them, no matter how dominant those other directors are.

 You are also expected to keep yourself informed about what is going on in your company, whether or not it is in an area that is your primary responsibility.
-It is therefore very dangerous for directors to turn a blind eye to anything going on in their company – particularly in relation to the company’s financial situation.
+It is therefore very dangerous for directors to turn a blind eye to, or fail to pay attention to, anything going on in their company - particularly in relation to the company's financial situation.
 Directors can be held jointly and severally liable if they act in breach of their responsibilities.

 You need to understand your role within the company and the law relevant to that area, and to take an active approach to fulfilling your responsibilities.
 Never sit idly by, assuming that other directors can safely be left to manage the company's business (see 16).
 For example, you should insist on regular financial reports as to the company's situation and projections, and apply your mind to them when you receive them.